Beta cell

-Beta cells (β-cells) are a type of cell found in pancreatic islets that synthesize and secrete insulin and amylin.
-Beta cells make up 50–70% of the cells in human islets.
-In patients with Type 1 diabetes, beta-cell mass and function are diminished, leading to insufficient insulin secretion and hyperglycemia.
+Beta cells (β-cells) are specialized endocrine cells located within the pancreatic islets of Langerhans responsible for the production and release of insulin and amylin.
+Constituting ~50–70% of cells in human islets, beta cells play a vital role in maintaining blood glucose levels.
+Problems with beta cells can lead to disorders such as diabetes.

 Function

-The primary function of a beta cell is to produce and release insulin and amylin.
-Both are hormones which reduce blood glucose levels by different mechanisms.
-Beta cells can respond quickly to spikes in blood glucose concentrations by secreting some of their stored insulin and amylin while simultaneously producing more.
-Primary cilia on beta cells regulate their function and energy metabolism.
-Cilia deletion can lead to islet dysfunction and type 2 diabetes.
+The function of beta cells is primarily centered around the synthesis and secretion of hormones, particularly insulin and amylin.
+Both hormones work to keep blood glucose levels within a narrow, healthy range by different mechanisms.
+Insulin facilitates the uptake of glucose by cells, allowing them to use it for energy or store it for future use.
+Amylin helps regulate the rate at which glucose enters the bloodstream after a meal, slowing down the absorption of nutrients by inhibiting gastric emptying.

 Insulin synthesis

 Beta cells are the only site of insulin synthesis in mammals.
-As glucose stimulates insulin secretion, it simultaneously increases proinsulin biosynthesis, mainly through translational control.
+As glucose stimulates insulin secretion, it simultaneously increases proinsulin biosynthesis through translational control and enhanced gene transcription.

 The insulin gene is first transcribed into mRNA and translated into preproinsulin.
 After translation, the preproinsulin precursor contains an N-terminal signal peptide that allows translocation into the rough endoplasmic reticulum (RER).
 Inside the RER, the signal peptide is cleaved to form proinsulin.
 Then, folding of proinsulin occurs forming three disulfide bonds.
 Subsequent to protein folding, proinsulin is transported to the Golgi apparatus and enters immature insulin granules where proinsulin is cleaved to form insulin and C-peptide.
 After maturation, these secretory vesicles hold insulin, C-peptide, and amylin until calcium triggers exocytosis of the granule contents.

 Through translational processing, insulin is encoded as a 110 amino acid precursor but is secreted as a 51 amino acid protein.